+F This course is approved by the Kansas Board of Regents for System Wide Transfer (SWT) among all Kansas public postsecondary institutions offering an equivalent course.
+Additional courses may also be eligible for transfer.
+Please visit the [institution name] Registrar to learn more
-F EPD 150 Rubber Gloving and Hot Sticking Methods

-This course introduces students to methods of working on energized distribution lines and equipment with rubber gloves, sleeves, and hot sticks from off the pole and insulated aerial platforms.
+Ŧ EPD 150 Rubber Gloving and Hot Sticking Methods 3 SCH This course introduces students to methods of working on energized distribution lines and equipment with rubber gloves, sleeves, and hot sticks from off the pole and insulated aerial platforms.
 Students will gain a working knowledge of the application, care and use of hard shell covers, rubber line hoses and blankets, personal protective equipment, hot-line tools, and live-line maintenance.
 The course also reviews operation of bucket/ basket aerial platforms and pole top and bucket rescue techniques.

-Underground Distribution F EPD 160

-Working knowledge of Underground Residential Distribution (URD) with practical experience in the direct burial of primary and secondary cables; installation of 200 and 600 amp elbows, splices, lightning arrestors, and overhead terminations; installation of single-phase and three-phase padmount and transclosure transformer installations; methods of shoring and sloping trenches and excavations; troubleshooting of primary and secondary cables; and fault location.
+Prerequisite(s): Completion of EPD 199 with a grade of C or higher Underground Distribution 3 SCH Ŧ EPD 160 Working knowledge of Underground Residential Distribution (URD) with practical experience in the direct burial of primary and secondary cables; installation of 200 and 600 amp elbows, splices, lightning arrestors, and overhead terminations; installation of single-phase and three-phase padmount and transclosure transformer installations; methods of shoring and sloping trenches and excavations; troubleshooting of primary and secondary cables; and fault location.
 The student will also review the operation of trencher digging equipment and safe work practices and procedures, proper grounding techniques of padmount transformers and transclosures.

-F EPD 170 Fusing & System Coordination

-This course is a study of various methods of system coordination, knowledge of oil circuit reclosures, sectionalizing, and the application of fuses where students will learn to install and operate single-phase and three-phase pole mount reclosures, substation fuses and reclosures, and gang operated air-break and load-break switches.

-Substations & Voltage Regulation F EPD 180
+Prerequisite(s): Completion of EPD 199 with a grade of C or higher Ŧ EPD 170 Fusing & System Coordination 1 SCH This course is a study of various methods of system coordination, knowledge of oil circuit reclosures, sectionalizing, and the application of fuses where students will learn to install and operate single-phase and three-phase pole mount reclosures, substation fuses and reclosures, and gang operated air-break and load-break switches.
+Prerequisite(s): Completion of EPD 199 with a grade of C or higher Substations & Voltage Regulation Ŧ EPD 180 4 SCH